A useful Florence Travel Guide to guide you discover the city at its best

 Last, but not least, the food!
 Where to eat in Florence?
 Here is a full post dedicated to the best restaurants and places to eat in Florence 🙂

-Florence Best Hotels
+Florence Best Hotels and Apartments

 Florence is the ideal starting point to explore the best of Tuscany, considering its central location and the convenience of public transportation.
 What’s better than a chic hotel in Florence’s historical center?
-Here is our personal selection of the best charming Hotels in Florence 🙂
+Here is our personal selection of the best charming Hotels and Apartments in Florence 🙂